The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Hydrating Facials

 Blue and red light therapy can help reduce acne and inflammation.
-Always ensure the treatment is performed under proper guidance and avoid any high-heat settings.
+Always ensure the treatment is performed under proper guidance and avoid high-heat settings.

 Oxygen Facials